 Want to see what some of our accomplished alumni are doing now?
 Check here each month to see a new featured alum!

-This month we are featuring Amanda Lipko-Speed (class of 2002).
-Amanda is currently an Associate Professor in Psychology at The College of Brockport.
+This month we are featuring Lisa Dinella (class of 1998).
+Lisa is currently an Associate Professor of Psychology, Gender Studies Affiliated Faculty Member, and Principal Investigator of the Gender Development Laboratory at Monmouth University.
 She discusses her favorite memories from TCNJ, how she got to her current position, and more!
-Read more in our interview with Amanda below:
+Read more in our interview with Lisa below:

 What is your current position, and what do you find the most fulfilling about it?

-Can you describe your path from TCNJ to your current position as an Experimental Psychologist?
+Can you describe your path from TCNJ to your current position as an Associate Professor?
 What steps and career moves got you where you are today?

 What was the most valuable lesson you learned while at TCNJ?